lmullen/jsr/_source/issues/vol16/mckee.markdown

 Seales concludes that in moving to a backyard, this new private affair helps retain the social power of religion "for a select public" (113).

-The final chapter, "Migration," brings Seales' narrative through the 1990s and early 2000s.
+The final chapter, "Migration," brings Seales's narrative through the 1990s and early 2000s.
 This chapter moves back to the public spaces of City Hall, the Courthouse, and public schools, as well as to new Catholic churches constructed by Latino migrants.
 It weaves together the